Owusu-Wilson/Database-Schema-Creation-System/README.md

 ## Overview
 This project is a web-based tool that leverages AI to infer database schemas from natural language descriptions and generates Entity-Relationship (ER) diagrams.
 It integrates with Google's Generative AI (Gemini) to extract entities, attributes, and relationships from text input.
 The inferred schema is visualized using React Flow, and the project is built with modern web technologies like React, TypeScript, and Vite.
+It is a submission for the Database Schema Creation System Test.

+Find a deployed version [Keymap](https://wilson-keymap.vercel.app).
 ---

 ## Features